dsoprea/GlacierTool/gt/resources/README.rst

 Introduction
 ============

 This is a tool to allow you to quickly push massive archives into Glacier, an ultra low-cost storage solution.
-It's fast to upload and cheap to maintain (currently $10 per Terabyte/Month), but there's a delay in all retrieval requests and a finite window to then download.
+It's fast to upload and cheap to maintain (currently $10 per terabyte/month), but there's a four-hour delay in all retrieval requests and a finite window to download.

 Notes
 =====

-- Currently, this project only provides the mechanism to upload quickly.
-I couldn't find another reliable, current tool to do uploads, so I wrote one.
+- This project is meant for large uploads.
+It doesn't do small-uploads (the mechanism Currently, this project only provides the mechanism to upload quickly.
+I couldn't find another reliable, current tool to do large uploads, so I wrote one.
 I'll write a download-tool in the near future.
-Until then, use wht's already out there or request one via an issue.
+Until then, use what's already out there or request one via an issue.

 - The Amazon library (`boto <https://github.com/boto/boto>`_) that many/most people use to access AWS services (including Glacier) is currently broken for multipart uploads and the version that seems to work fine for multipart uploads is broken for Python 3.
 So, this library uses *boto* version 2.29.1 under Python 2.7 .